 To install a CPU, first turn off your system and remove its cover.
 Locate the Socket 462 and open it by first pulling the lever sideways away from the socket, then upwards.
 The socket lever must be fully opened (90 to 100 degrees) when installing or removing the CPU.
 Insert the CPU with the correct orientation.
 The notched corner should be oriented toward the blank space on the socket nearest the lever.
 The CPU has a corner pin for two of the four corners, and will only fit in the orientation as shown.
 Ensure that the CPU is exactly parallel to the socket base so the pins make good contact and are not bent.
 Take care not to exert too much force, but press the CPU down gently into the slot.
 Once completely inserted, close the socket lever while holding down the CPU.
-With the added weight of the CPU fan and heatsink locking brace, no extra force is required to keep the CPU in place.
-The CPU fan and heatsink should cover the entire face of the CPU.
+Attach the CPU heatsink so that it covers the entire face of the CPU and then connect the CPU fan.